calamity-inc/Sun/docs/Config (.sun file).md

 Add `require REL_PATH` to the .sun file to add a dependency to your project.

 Then, when you run Sun, it will build your dependencies first, and finally build your project with relevant compiler and linker include flags.

+If the include directory differs from source directory, you can use `require REL_PATH include_dir=REL_PATH`.